Choir combines NFL players’ love of gospel music, football

 “You want something that’s high energy,” Butler said.
 “You want something that displays their ability and you want something they can have fun with.
 I try to find music to accomplish those goals.”

-The Broncos’ Garcia found out about the choir from a teammate and was put in touch with Johnson.
+The Broncos’ Garcia, who is performing this year, found out about the choir from a teammate and was put in touch with Johnson.

 It was an easy decision for the 6-foot-4, 309-pound guard, who writes poetry, sings his own songs and performs karaoke nearly every Monday night in Denver.
 He has deep Christian faith and a love for the arts.